 THE LARS HOMESTEAD

-When combing through old magazines, books, trading cards and other memorabilia, you come across photos that you don’t remember seeing in the films.
-That’s actually what prompted me to create this section of the site.
-I had so many images lying around that I knew weren’t in the film or were promo stills/alternate angles that I wanted to share and talk about them.
+When combing through old magazines, books, trading cards, and other memorabilia, you come across photos that you don’t remember seeing in the films.
+That’s initially what prompted me to create this section of the site back in 1996.
+I had so many images lying around that I knew weren’t in the film or were promo stills/alternate angles that I wanted to share and talk about.
+For instance, the image of Luke, Beru, and Owen sitting at their table.
+There’s a peculiar seating arrangement here.
+Luke is sitting at the head of the table as opposed to Owen, who sits there in the finished film.
+It’s a popular photo that’s been around for quite some time and can be found in many official publications.
+Was this from a different scene, perhaps?
+Was it the same scene and they were just trying out different seatings?
+It’s unclear.

-In the photo of Luke from the scene where he finds his Aunt and Uncle killed by the Empire, check out what he’s wearing…a stylin’ poncho!
+Another interesting photo is the one where Luke finds Owen and Beru dead with the landspeeder in the background.
+He’s got his poncho wrapped around him.
 This take did not make it into the film, obviously, as he’s not wearing it in the final shot.
-I have always loved this photo, though.
-He looks much more tragic and vulnerable.
+He looks much more sad and vulnerable here.

 BERU’S VOICE